levibostian/service-store/README.md

 const requestScopedDef = singletonStore
   .createChild()
   .add("db", async (store) => {
-    // grab an instance from the pool const pool = await store.get("dbPool");
+    // grab an instance from the pool to be used for
+    // the duration of the request
+    const pool = await store.get("dbPool");
     return pool.getItem();
   })